MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/decommission-enterprise-certification-authority-and-remove-objects.md

     Certutil.exe tries to validate all the DC certificates that are issued to the domain controllers.
 Certificates that do not validate are removed.

-To force application of the security policy, follow these steps:
+To force application of the group policy, follow these steps:

 1. Select **Start**, select **Run**, type *cmd* in the **Open** box, and then press ENTER.
 2. At a command prompt, type the following command, and then press ENTER: